 - take a summary of your medical details with you

 It’s safe to fly with a prosthesis as aircraft cabins are pressurised.
 Some airports use body scanners as part of their security procedures and some of these will reveal a prosthesis.

-Find out more about flying if you have a prosthesis, including information about body scanners in UK airports.
+Find out more about flying if you have a prosthesis.

-If you’re planning to travel somewhere that requires vaccinations, it’s important to discuss your plans with your specialist team first.
+If you’re planning to travel somewhere that requires vaccinations, discuss your plans with your specialist team or GP first.

-Live vaccinations – which contain tiny amounts of live virus or bacteria – are not recommended during chemotherapy or for six months afterwards.
+Live vaccinations are not recommended during chemotherapy or for six months afterwards.
+These vaccinations contain tiny amounts of live virus or bacteria.
 This is because they could cause serious infections.
+Live vaccinations include:

 - yellow fever